intel/tcf/README.rst

- - Discover and run one or many unit, integration, end-to-end automated test cases or samples with a single command line; these test cases may need no :term:`test target`\s (run in the local host) or one or more targets on which to operate.
+ - Discover and run one or many unit, integration, end-to-end automated test cases or samples with a single command line; these test cases may need no target (run in the local host) or one or more targets on which to operate.

- - Locate, manage and share :term:`test target` hardware to maximize resource efficiency
+ - Locate, manage and share target hardware to maximize resource efficiency

 A developer will create a feature and as part of that will create unit